This page is still under construction as of August 2009 - - more photos and information to follow!

 PRE-PROGRESS UHF EQUIPMENT (July, 1954 - 1960)

-The MC306 was an interesting design in that it utilized the control head and accessory group which would not be seen on any other GE models until the introduction of the Progress Line in 1955.
+The MC 306 was an interesting design in that it utilized the control head and accessory group which would not be seen on any other GE models until the introduction of the Progress Line in 1955.
 The MC306 was intended to compete with Motorola's famous "T44" UHF Research Line equipment.
 The MC306 used a pair of 2C39 lighthouse tubes in the transmitter to produce approximately 10 watts output.
-This Pre-Progress transmitter would come to be considered as a success, however the companion receiver was quickly regarded as a design disaster.
+This Pre-Progress transmitter would come to be considered as a success, however the companion receiver was eventually regarded as somewhat of a design disaster.
 The receiver was subject to excessive drift, and there were various AFC circuits and other attempts to correct this, which were never entirely successful.
 Motorola's problem was just the opposite; their transmitter was considered a flawed design in that the cavity tuning occurred through the removable top covers, instead of through the sides, as on the GE.
 The Motorola receiver designs were all considered successful.

 Nonetheless, the MC306 saw considerable production and many were later used as mobile telephones on the new Bell and Radio Common Carrier channels in the 450 MHz range.
-The mobile cabinet of the MC306 would also appear nearly identical to that used on the later Progress Line equipment, although it is not the same.
+The mobile cabinet of the MC306 would also appear nearly identical to that used on the later Progress Line equipment, although it is not quite the same.
 Users of UHF in the 1950's were very much pioneers, and with that came the problems expected with brand new technology.
 It is amazing that GE sold as many Pre-Progress UHF radios as they did.

 CLICK HERE FOR AN INDEX OF PRE-PROGRESS MODEL NUMBERS (600kb pdf)